WaltersMatthew/Fritz-in-the-City/README.md

     - Implementing gravity✔️
     - Figuring out scroll functionality✔️
     - Updating from a single rectangle to sprite for movement✔️
 ---
+# Reflections

+    - Learned a lot about canvas, implementing 2d graphics and using classes to create as many objects as needed
+    - Loops to add functionality on items inside an array
+    - Use functions to reduce repetitive code
+    - Need to do accessabiltiy reword on color schemes (pink on pink etc)
+    - Infinite jumps still unsolved.
+Tried Jumpcounter < 0 on keydown and if(velocity.y == 0) but will be working on other solutions

+---
 ## Resources